 This is best as a light roast coffee.
 It's not all that finicky to roast, but you do have to keep it light or else it will scorch the sugars.
-The lighter you take it the more acidity and tartness you get and a few degrees darker is more like cherry and chocolate.
-Just out of first cracks we are tasting sour cherry, orange, rose, plum, honey, and brown sugar.
-A few degrees darker is the sweeter cherry and subtle chocolate.
+The lighter you take it the more acidity and tartness you get with milkiness and caramel and a few degrees darker is more like banana and chocolate.
+Just out of first cracks we are tasting elderflower, orange, rose, plum.

 I don't get super excited about honey coffees, but this one is above average, and it's extremely unusual to find one out of Ecuador.
 I would particularly recommend it to customers who enjoy Costa Rica honey coffees.